janpfeifer/gonb/README.md

 * Great for data-science, testing, writing reports, live demos, etc.
 * Includes a [pre-built docker](https://hub.docker.com/r/janpfeifer/gonb_jupyterlab), that includes JupyterLab and GoNB, that can be used to easily try it out.
 Alternatively, there is a [Google's Colab](https://colab.research.google.com/drive/1vUd3SSoOm2K6UQLnkJQursZZx4CaIT_1?usp=sharing), that bootstraps **GoNB** and can be used online.
 * Online help and much more, see `%help`.
+* Compile and execute the Go code as WASM: allows one to do interactive widgets in notebooks.
+See `%wasm` (EXPERIMENTAL).

 ## Examples: